Table of Contents

 We know that the pressure declines as we go higher into the atmosphere.
 Think Mt.
 Everest.
 The atmosphere is a lot thinner way up there than at sea level.

-Assume the barometer altitude is 300 meters.
-Therefore, we know that at a 300-meter altitude, our atmospheric pressure should be less than the pressure way down at sea level.
-For the mathematically inclined : ABS < REL.
+Assume the barometer elevation is 300 meters.
+Therefore, we know that at a 300-meter elevation, our atmospheric pressure will be less than the pressure at sea level.

-We now have to figure out how much less our pressure will be at 300 meters compared to sea level.
+We now have to figure out the pressure difference from our elevation down to sea level.

 But, there’s a question mark remaining.
-How do we know if our barometer is accurate or not?.
-The manufacturer tells us that there could be shifts in accuracy due to the manufacturing process, so chances are that your barometer must be calibrated before first use.
+How do we know if our barometer is accurate or not?
+The manufacturer tells us that there could be shifts in accuracy due to the manufacturing process, so chances are that your barometer must be calibrated (or certainly, checked) before first use.
 Next question.
 How do we know what the true pressure actually is?

 For that, we need a second barometer as a reference.
 This barometer has to be calibrated to a high standard.
 Where are we going to find such a barometer?
 We can buy one or perhaps make our own.
-The cheapest option is to use a close-by airport’s barometer as a convenient tool to calibrate your barometer.
+The cheapest (but not the best) option is to use a close-by airport’s barometer as a convenient tool to calibrate your barometer.

 This is what your calibration/setting screen might look like with the factory default in Imperial units.
 Let’s use 28.53 inHg as a random pressure value: